ThilinaManamgoda/password-manager/doc/password-manager_import.md

 ### SEE ALSO

-* [password-manager](password-manager.md)	 - Encrypt your passwords into a file and have access with ease.
+* [password-manager](password-manager.md)	 - Encrypt your passwords into a file and have easy access.